John Mathew: Biography

 Mathew was born in Aberdeen, Scotland, on 31 May 1849, the fourth child (and eldest son) of Alexander Mathew, a factory overseer, and his wife Jean, née Mortimer.
 Mathew was initially educated at Kidd's school, Aberdeen.
 At nine years of age his father died and he went to live with his maternal grandmother at Insch, where he attended the Insch Free Church School as a pupil-teacher from 1862 to 1864.

 In 1864 Mathew migrated to Queensland, Australia, with a brother and sister, to live with their uncle John Mortimer on his station, Manumbar, on the Burnett River.
 Mathew worked there for six years as a stockrider, bookkeeper, and storeman, becoming familiar with the culture and language of two Aboriginal Australian groups, the Kabi and Wakka Wakka people.

-He afterwards tried gold-digging for two years, and then worked as a teacher at Dalby, Queensland (1872–75) and the Brisbane Normal School (1875–76).
+He afterwards tried gold-digging at Imbil and Ravenswood for two years, and then worked as a teacher at Dalby, Queensland, (1872–75) and the Brisbane Normal School (1875–76).

-Mathew moved to Victoria, Australia and graduated from the University of Melbourne (B.A., 1884; M.A., 1886) with first-class honours despite working at times as a tutor and station-manager.
-As a Presbyterian minister, Mathew worked at Ballan, Victoria from 1887 for two years, then at Coburg, Victoria from 1889 to 1923.
+Mathew moved to Victoria, Australia, and graduated from the University of Melbourne (B.A., 1884; M.A., 1886) with first-class honours despite working at times as a tutor and station-manager.
+As a Presbyterian minister, Mathew worked at Ballan, Victoria, from 1887 for two years, then at Coburg, Victoria, from 1889 to 1923.

 Mathew returned to Queensland in 1906, visiting the Kabi and Wakka Wakka people at the Barambah Aboriginal Settlement.